What does that word bring to mind for you?

 Once upon a time, couples took their relationship to the next level by getting pinned (so named because the young man would give his girlfriend his fraternity pin).

-There are bowling pins, hair or bobby pins, and rolling pins.
+There are bowling pins, hair pins, bobby pins, and rolling pins.
 You can be a pin-up, have a pin put in your knee, pin a calendar to the wall, a post to the top of your Facebook feed, or a recipe to a Pinterest board.

 But the most common usage of the word brings to mind an implement used to fasten clothing together, as in a safety pin.
 Objects that were believed to have been used for that very purpose were identified as far back as the 14th century BC.